lingxz/sg-takehome-pay/README.md

-Calculating how much the government takes away
+Calculating how much the gahmen takes away